mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 **Conservatism:** K’kree are conservative to the point of being violently reactionary.
-Traditional dress, weapons and modes of speech are favoured wherever possible.
+Traditional dress, weapons and modes of speech are favored wherever possible.
 K’kree warriors will happily use the latest weaponry but will like it a lot better if it is styled after the armament of their forefathers.